Plaid: Stitching Together a Fintech Revolution

 - New Vertical Integration: Growing your into B2B services and enterprise solutions could open up new revenue streams.

-- AI Integration: Doing your Best with AI to give predictive financial discoveries could to make matters more complex improve its platform.
+- AI Integration: Doing your Best with AI to give predictive financial insights could further improve its platform.

 Customer Success Stories: Plaid